2021 Idar-Oberstein shooting: Reactions

 The Federal Ministry of the Interior of Horst Seehofer (CSU) assessed the act in Idar-Oberstein as an "extreme isolated case".
 It shows "a dramatic degree of brutality in society", but no "generalized conclusions" could be drawn from it, a spokesman said.
 Findings about other parties involved "in a criminal sense" would not be available.

 The President of the Thuringian State office for the Protection of the Constitution, Stephan Kramer, assessed the situation differently.
 He said the murder was not surprising.
 Kramer saw an increasing radicalization of the right-wing scene in the German National Public Radio (DLF).
 The Office for the Protection of the Constitution had previously warned law-enforcement authorities of the increasing inhibition of violence in the right-wing scene.
 After all, the tone has become much sharper, especially in social media.

 At the same time, Kramer emphasized that differentiation is important: Not all vaccination opponents and lateral thinkers should be criminalized.
 However, one must be aware that representatives of the right spectrum have tried for years to use emotions to attract votes and to divide society.

 Politicians from almost all political groups were affected by the murder.
 Among others, Olaf Scholz (SPD), Annalena Baerbock (Grüne) and Paul Ziemiak (CDU) expressed their views accordingly.

 After the murder, hatred was spread on social media by right-wing extremists.
 They defended the perpetrator, who is said to have simply been "fed up".
-As the Berliner Tagesspiegel reports, the chat channel on Telegram of the right-wing extremist conspiracy narrator Sven Liebich is full of posts defending the shooter's act.
+As the Berliner Tagesspiegel reports, the chat channel on Telegram of the right-wing extremist conspiracy narrator Sven Liebich was full of posts defending the shooter's act.